Magyartanulas/magyartanulas.github.io/interests.md

 * Péter mindig kedvelte a kockázatot, igaz? - (Péter always enjoyed (taking) risks, right?)
 * De Alex, talán jobban kedvelnének, ha nem lennél mindig annyira mérges. - ( But Alex, maybe they would like you better if you weren't always so angry.)

+Another way to translate `kedvel` could be *to fancy* something/someone.

 ## Bír - Casual Interest
 ---